igrishaev/dynamodb/README.md

 ### List Tables

 Tables can be listed by pages.
-The default page size 100.
-Once you're reached the limit, check out the `LastEvaluatedTableName` field.
+The default page size is 100.
+Once you've reached the limit, check out the `LastEvaluatedTableName` field.
 Pass it to the `:start-table` optional argument to propagate to the next page: